 Developmental editing goes by many names.
 You might hear it called story editing, or substantive editing, or content editing.
 You might hear it described as revision, or critique.
 Whatever its name, it’s the way an editor evaluates the essential elements of a story: plot, character, setting, structure, pacing, audience considerations, and voice.
 Developmental editing can be performed by an in-house editor at a traditional publisher or by a freelance editor for a small press or an indie author.
 In some ways, even an author’s first revision pass over their manuscript counts as developmental editing.

-What It Isn’t
+What Developmental Editing Isn’t

-An editor will often suggest big changes at this stage: add, cut, or combine characters; write a new scene or delete one; pick a clear antagonist for the story; adhere more closely to or deviate farther from the basic structure you’ve chosen.
-Some writers add tens of thousands of words to a draft during developmental editing, or cut just as many, and it’s wasted effort polishing language when you’re not yet sure what the final shape of the story is.
+An editor will often suggest big changes during developmental editing.
+They might ask you to add, cut, or combine characters.
+They might suggest writing new scenes or deleting others.
+They might notice your story needs a clear antagonist, or want you to innovate more on the structure you’ve chosen.
+Some writers add tens of thousands of words to a draft during developmental editing, or cut just as many.
+It’s wasted effort polishing language when you’re not yet sure what the final shape of the story is.

 Developmental editing usually happens in several discrete stages.
 First, the editor and author connect.
 Maybe they find one another through an agent and a traditional publishing house.
 Maybe an indie author hires a freelancer they find online, or an unpublished writer pays for critique at a conference.
 Author and editor agree to work together.
 They talk about what the book needs.
 They agree on some basic ideas.
 A contract, formal or informal, is created.